 The Computer Engineering Lab focuses on how to use field programmable gate array, VLSI and parallel processor technologies to solve difficult computing problems.
-We seek novel architectures, applications and design techniques for problems which combine signal processing and machine learning.
+We develop novel architectures, applications and design techniques to solve problems in signal processing and machine learning.

 Julian Faraone et al. “SYQ: Learning Symmetric Quantization For Efficient Deep Neural Networks”.
 In: Proc.
 Computer Vision and Pattern Recognition (CVPR).
 Utah, US, June 2018. doi: 10.1109/CVPR.2018.00452. url: syq_cvpr18.pdf.

 Stephen Tridgell et al. “Unrolling Ternary Neural Networks”.
 In: ACM Trans.
 Reconfigurable Technol.
 Syst.
 12.4 (Oct.
 2019), 22:1–22:23. issn: 1936-7406. doi: 10.1145/3359983. url: ternary_trets19.pdf.

 Yaman Umuroglu et al. “FINN: A Framework for Fast, Scalable Binarized Neural Network Inference”.
 In: Proc.
 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays (FPGA).
 Source code available from https://github.com/Xilinx/BNN-PYNQ.
 2017, pp. 65–74. doi: 10.1145/3020078.3021744. url: bnn_fpga17.pdf.